-- d.
-If Consent Calendar items are removed, they will be discussed immediately after adoption of the balance of the Consent Calendar. - 3.
-Public Hearings - a.
+- a.
 Staff comments, information and reports, followed by Member questions. - b.
 Proponent, if applicable, speaks, followed by Member questions. - c.
 Opponent, if applicable, speaks, followed by Member questions. - d.
 If the public hearing is on an appeal that does not require Council de novo review, then the appellant (opponent) speaks before the applicant (proponent) in accordance with the allotted time. - e.
 Public comments. - f.
 If the public hearing is on a de novo review appeal, the applicant speaks in rebuttal, but if not a de novo review appeal, the appellant speaks in rebuttal. - f.
 Closure of public hearing. - g.
 Further Member discussion, motion and action. - h.
-The presiding officer may direct speakers to avoid repetition in order to permit maximum information to be provided the City Council within the time allotted to the hearing. - 4 Discussion Calendar - a.
-The order of discussion after introduction of an item by the Mayor will generally be as follows: - (i) Staff comments, information and reports, followed by questions from the Members. - (ii) Public comments and information, followed by questions from the Members. - b.
+The presiding officer may direct speakers to avoid repetition in order to permit maximum information to be provided the City Council within the time allotted to the hearing.

+4 Discussion Calendar

+- The order of discussion after introduction of an item by the Mayor will generally be as follows: - (i) Staff comments, information and reports, followed by questions from the Members. - (ii) Public comments and information, followed by questions from the Members. - b.
 Member discussion, motion and action. - c.
 Once the item is placed before the legislative body for discussion, motion or action, no member of staff or the public shall be allowed to address the City Council without the consent of the Mayor or Members.